 As a Scouter, being cheerful and positive is helpful in not only working with our fellow Scouters but in attracting new people to our units.
 When parents of potential new members come to visit, be sure you put out positive energy.
 Be friendly and accommodating.
 Make others feel welcome.
 Smile!
 Don’t be dour, condescending or act like your troop is an exclusive club.
 The decision on which troop to join or whether to join Scouting at all is often made by the parents, who want the assurance that the adults associated with the unit have their children’s best interests at heart.

 Think of them as cardinals, and you’re the bird feeder.
-Will you be empty, or filled with a tasty attraction?This post The law of attraction first appeared on Bobwhite Blather.
+Will you be empty, or filled with a tasty attraction?This post first appeared on Bobwhite Blather.